dpippert/hello-world/README.md

 <h2 id="teams">Teams collection</h2>

-A seeded reference collection to store static information for all 32 NFL teams.
+A seeded reference collection to store static identities for all 32 NFL teams.
 This collection has exactly 32 documents in it, one per team.

 #### Teams schema